Skip to Main Content

 Homeowners looking for tiered coverage packages

-At $6,313 per year for $300,000 in dwelling coverage, Encompass’s average premiums are below the average home insurance cost in Louisiana.
-Home and auto bundles are available in three tiers: Special, Deluxe and Elite.
+With Encompass, home and auto bundles are available in three tiers: Special, Deluxe and Elite.
 Each one has its own coverage limits, endorsements and discount offerings.
-Encompass has an A+ (Superior) rating from AM Best, and its 0.19 NAIC Complaint Index for home insurance signals that it has strong financial backing and solid customer service.
-However, Encompass does not partner with other private insurers or the NFIP to offer flood policies.
+Encompass has an A+ (Superior) rating from AM Best, although its higher-than-average complaint index from the National Association of Insurance Commissioners (NAIC) suggests it might need to work on improving its customer service.
+Encompass does not partner with other private insurers or the NFIP to offer flood policies.
 That said, Encompass is a subsidiary of Allstate and can help you obtain a flood policy.

 Louisiana Farm Bureau